Cancel Concrete Cancer

 Looking ugly would hardly be considered a crime.
 However, concrete cancer can have potential health hazards.
 The cracking of concrete weakens its strength and the risk of it falling is a danger to both properties and people.

-Concrete cancer should be treated immediately, as the longer the problem persist, the more complex the treatment.
+Concrete cancer should be treated immediately, as the longer the problem persist, the more complex the treatment to cancel it.
 The damaged concrete is required to be taken away, removing any loose material.
 A new steel would replace the rusted one and new concrete will then be poured until the new steel is securely reinforced.
 Waterproof membranes can then be coated onto the new concreted for extra protection.

 But you know what they say, prevention is better than cure!

-Instead of spending a massive amount of money, time, resources and effort curing concrete cancer, the more cost-efficient option would be to prevent the problem from happening in the first place.
+Instead of spending a massive amount of money, time, resources and effort curing concrete cancer, the more cost-efficient option would be to cancel the problem from happening in the first place.

 Some prevention tips include: